yanga9345/cs3342_smurf/README.md

 [ ] a build file that will create an executable (if required)

-[ ] a script that will run the tests (if you're making a test-based submission)
+[X] a script that will run the tests (if you're making a test-based submission)
+---script is located in test_cases and is called run_tests.bat---

 (see [Deliverables](#deliverables) for more details)